roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 # block size, etc...
 ```

-In addition, `SnakeGameAI` class is defined which encapsulates the game logic, managing the game state, snake movement, collision detection, and food placement.
+In addition, `SnakeGameUser` and `SnakeGameAI` classes are defined which encapsulate the game logic, managing the game state, snake movement, collision detection, and food placement.

 {{< hint important >}}
 Vital functions encompass: